-For fiscal 2010, payout percentages established for the bonuses to be awarded for threshold (85% of the financial performance target), target (100% of the financial performance target) and superior performance (105% of financial performance target or more) were 55%, 65% and 75% of base salary for all the Named Executive Officers, except for the Chief Executive Officer for whom the corresponding percentages were 125%, 150% and 200% of base salary.
+For fiscal 2011, payout percentages established for the bonuses to be awarded for threshold (85% of the financial performance target), target (100% of the financial performance target) and superior performance (105% of the financial performance target or more) were 55%, 65% and 100% of base salary for all the Named Executive Officers, except for the Chief Executive Officer for whom the corresponding percentages were 150%, 200% and 250% of base salary.
+The payout percentage for superior financial performance was increased from 75% to 100% for fiscal 2011 in order to be competitive with the Comparative Group.
+For the Chief Executive Officer, all payout percentages were increased for fiscal 2011 as his total compensation was significantly below the third quartile objective, mainly as a result of the fact that Mr. Lino A. Saputo, Jr. does not benefit from the long-term incentive plan (options) and the Defined Benefit Pension Plan.

-The annual incentive (bonus) opportunity is competitive with the median to third quartile of bonus plans offered by the corporations included in the Comparative Group.
+The annual incentive (bonus) opportunity is competitive with the median to third quartile of bonus plans offered by the corporations included in the Comparative Group, except for the Chief Executive Officer, for whom the opportunity is slightly above the third quartile for the reasons explained above.